arps18/arps18/README.md

 - 🎓 Bachelor in Information Technology.
 - 🔭 I’m currently working on Web Development.
-- 🌱 I’m currently learning Flutter and Browser Extensions.
+- 🌱 I’m currently learning Vue JS and TypeScript.
-- 👯 I’m looking to collaborate on Flutter and Web Dev.
+- 👯 I’m looking to collaborate on Web Dev.
 - 🤔 I’m looking for help with Extensions.
 - 💬 Ask me about OpenSource, Community or Web Development.
 - 📫 How to reach me: arpanp99@gmail.com.